Opentrons/ot3-firmware/README.md

    system.
 4. `tests` should include tests for the firmware folder.

+## Working with CMake

+This project uses cmake as a build and configuration system.
+It uses [cmake presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to ease remembering commands.
+It requires at least CMake 3.20 (to support build presets) to run.

+Using a preset is required for configuration to prevent mistakes that can create directories all over the place.

+To list available configuration presets, run `cmake --list-presets`.
+You can then run `cmake --preset=selected-preset .` to configure, which will create an appropriate binary directory.

+Building has presets now too.
+You can run `cmake --build --list-presets` to show available build presets.
+They're linked to configuration presets, and you can run them with `cmake --build --preset=selected preset` to build their default target in the appropriate binary directory.

+When building, even with a preset, you can set any target you want with `--target`.
+To prevent mistakenly using a target from the wrong cross configuration, executables all have their own presets, which depend on the correct configuration.
+When building a target, always try and use the preset that matches that target.
+For instance, if you're trying to debug a gantry board, run `cmake --build --preset=gantry --target gantry-debug`.

 ## Setup

-To setup this directory to run on an STMG4 nucleo board, you should run:
+To setup this directory to run on an STM32G4 system board (gantry and head), you should run:

 1. `cmake --preset=cross .`
-2. `cmake --build ./build-cross --target <TARGET>`
+2. `cmake --build --preset=gantry --target <TARGET>` or `cmake --build --preset=head --target <TARGET>`

-To setup this directory to run on an STML5 nucleo board, you should run:
+To setup this directory to run on an STML5 nucleo board (pipettes), you should run:

 1. `cmake --preset=cross-pipettes .`
-2. `cmake --build ./build-cross-pipettes --target <TARGET>`
+2. `cmake --build --preset=pipettes --target <TARGET>`

-### Note
-The `cross-pipettes` preset should _only_ be used for pipette subproject targets as that is the only subproject to support the L5 board at this time.

 To setup this directory to run tests, you should run: